-This was a little tricky because the wind was blowing and causing those small patches of sunlight to move on my subjects.
+This was a little tricky because the wind was blowing and causing those small patches of sunlight to move around on my subjects.
 I had to time my photos accordingly.
 Using a tripod is a must so that you can keep an eye directly on your subject and have your camera in a locked position.

-We can use editing software to overcome this mistake, but it's better to get it right by using good photography lighting techniques to begin with.
+We can use editing software to overcome lighting challenges, but it's better to get it right by using good photography lighting techniques to begin with.

 Photo editing takes time and knowledge and often does not come out as well as doing it right when taking your photos.
 Generally, you'll need to brighten the shadow areas of the faces without overexposing the rest of the photo.